What Is the MIT Professional Education Product Management Program?

 Complete the application form and pay the non-refundable fee.

-Await the decision from our program advisors.
-If you receive an offer of admission, you’ll have 72 hours to pay the enrollment fee and reserve your place.
+Once you are admitted in the program, you’ll have 72 hours to pay the enrollment fee and reserve your place.